GlowingHorse/Class-Discriminative-Vis/README.md

 # Grouped class discriminative feature visualization
-For the manuscript "Group Visualization of Class-Discriminative Features"
+For the paper "Group Visualization of Class-Discriminative Features"

 ## Introduction
 A `tensorflow` based implementation of the method of Group Visualization of Class-Discriminative Features.